A Touch of Sin

-Jia Zhangke • China • 2013 • Four ordinary citizens driven to the brink of violence by capitalism.
+Jia Zhangke • China • 2013 • Four ordinary citizens are driven to the brink of violence

 A stunning examination of power and corruption inside the world’s fastest growing economy, A Touch of Sin urgently portrays the lives of four ordinary citizens driven to the brink of violence by the conditions of capitalism.
 Jia Zhangke’s seventh narrative feature premiered at Toronto, Rotterdam, Mar del Plata, and Cannes, where it won Best Screenplay.
 A Touch of Sin is a New York Times Critic’s Pick.